ARK3105/ESW-PROJECT/README.md

 ---

 ## Project Aim
-Develop a crowd monitoring application using the QIDK to detect and monitor the presence and movement of people in a specified area.
+Develop a crowd monitoring application using the QIDK to detect and monitor emotions of people

 ---